-Day-to-day management of the portfolio is the responsibility of Timothy P. Stanish, Managing Director, Director of Mid Cap Equities, US of Amundi US (lead portfolio manager) (portfolio manager of the portfolio since 2018); and John Arege, Vice President of Amundi US (portfolio manager of the portfolio since February 2022).
-The domestic equity team supports Mr. Stanish and Mr. Arege.
+Day-to-day management of the portfolio is the responsibility of Ken Winston (lead portfolio manager), Shaji John, David Sobell and Timothy P. Stanish.
+The portfolio managers are supported by the domestic equity team.
 Members of this team manage other Pioneer funds investing primarily in U.S. equity securities.
 The portfolio managers and the team also may draw upon the research and investment management expertise of the global research teams, which provide fundamental and quantitative research on companies and include members from one or more of Amundi US's affiliates.